cpkb-bluezoo/gumdrop/README.md

 \* Netty saw ~4% request errors in this scenario (short-lived TLS-handshake churn at concurrency 20); Gumdrop saw none.
 Every other scenario ran error-free on both servers.

-Gumdrop is competitive with or ahead of Netty on plaintext HTTP/1.1 and per-request TLS handshake throughput, and behind on sustained keep-alive TLS and HTTP/2 — a gap consistent with Netty's more mature `SSLEngine`/HTTP-2 codec pipeline rather than any single hot-path issue.
-None of the gaps above are a clean 2x, which is itself a result worth noting: an earlier round of these benchmarks used a log2-bucketed latency histogram whose percentile reporting could only ever return an exact power of two, making every reported gap look like exactly double regardless of the real difference.
-That histogram has since been replaced with a log-linear (HDR-style) one with ~3% resolution per bucket, and — separately — a real HTTP/2 bug was found and fixed in the course of re-running these numbers: a request whose handler answered synchronously (the common case) never freed its HTTP/2 stream concurrency slot, eventually exhausting `SETTINGS_MAX_CONCURRENT_STREAMS` and making the HTTP/2 scenario unbenchmarkable at all before the fix.
+Gumdrop is competitive with or ahead of Netty on plaintext HTTP/1.1 and per-request TLS handshake throughput, and behind on sustained keep-alive TLS and HTTP/2.

 ## Full feature list